Based on the Mexican legend of a young girl who discovers the true spirit of giving.

 La Navidad en Colombia (Christmas in Colombia)

 “Gaitas” (from Venezuela) The "Gaitas" that are prominent during the Christmas season in Venezuela generate great excitement in the people.
 Gaitas are festive songs of Hispanic origin, combined with the African culture.
 When people talk about the "gaitero" rhythm, they are referring to the continuous amusement and enthusiasm that permeates the entire Christmas and New Years season.
 Gaitas are one of the most familiar expressions of the national folklore, since it invades the media, shopping centers and party halls in Venezuela.
 A very distinctive Holiday tradition in Venezuela is that every Christmas day, parents take their children skating in the public plazas (squares) and parks until the wee hours of the morning.
+Here are some examples of Gaitas:

 The Wool Blanket